A Complete Guide to the Common Grackle's Behaviors

 The Common Grackle is related to the Red-winged Blackbird.
-But unlike the Red-winged Blackbird, Grackles nest in colonies and only protect the area of the nest.
+But unlike the Red-wings, Grackles nest in colonies and only protect the area of the nest.

-Their mating, nesting, and feeding habits are better observed as a group and not as a single pair.
+Their mating rituals, nesting habits, and feeding behaviors are better observed as a group and not as a single pair.

 Since they are colonial, to distinguish a pair of birds from a flock can be difficult.